Sam Rayburn: Speaker of the House

 On September 16, 1940, at the age of 58, and while serving as House Majority Leader, Rayburn became Speaker of the House upon the sudden death of Speaker William Bankhead.
 Rayburn's ascension to the speakership was surprisingly rapid; that including Bankhead, the three Speakers prior to Rayburn died in office within six years.
 (Henry Thomas Rainey died in 1934 and Jo Byrns in 1936.)

 Rayburn's first major crisis after assuming the speakership was World War II.
-In the decade prior to the war, the United States was isolationist and decided to not participate in the war when war broke out in 1937 in Asia and 1939 in Europe.
+In the decade prior to the war, the United States was isolationist and decided not to participate in the war when war broke out in 1937 in Asia and 1939 in Europe.
 Rayburn helped pass the Lend-Lease Act in March 1941.
 This act allowed the U.S. to distribute food, oil, and materiel to the United Kingdom, China, and the Soviet Union.
 In August 1941, he helped pass the Service Extension Act of 1941.
 In 1940, a 12-month peacetime draft was instituted by the government to prepare for possible war.
-The isolationists in the House wanted to not get involved in the war though and wanted to let the peacetime draft expire after 12 months in 1941.
+But the isolationists in the House wanted to not get involved in the war and wanted to let the peacetime draft expire after 12 months in 1941.
 After Rayburn talked to all representatives who were anti-draft and tried to persuade them to change their minds, the bill was passed by a vote of 203–202, a one-vote margin.
 If this bill had been defeated, the U.S. Army stood to lose about two-thirds of its strength and three-fourths of the officer corps due to the end of the draft.

 In early 1944, top Roosevelt officials approached Rayburn and asked him to work discreetly with Congress to gain funding for the production of an atomic bomb.
 Later that year, Rayburn secured $1.6 billion to fund the Manhattan Project, the code name for the secret project that led to the creation of the atomic bomb.
-This secret operation was done with most of the President's own cabinet and even vice presidents as well as all members of Congress except a handful not knowing about the atomic bomb.
+This secret operation was done with most of the President's own cabinet, all of Congress save for a few members, and even the vice president not knowing about the atomic bomb.
 Only Rayburn, the Senate Majority Leader, and five other congressmen were aware of this operation.
 Rayburn had to hide the Manhattan Project through fake names and other deceptive means in appropriation bills until the bombs were used in 1945.